zhaojj2209/tp/docs/UserGuide.md

 New expense added: Bubble Tea Amount: $5.00 Date: 03/10/2020 Categories: [Food & Beverage]
 ```
 Adds a new expense titled `Bubble Tea`, with amount `$5.00`, date `03/10/2020`, and a single category `Food & Beverage`.

-> :information_source: &nbsp; After executing this command, the UI will automatically switch to the [Expenses tab](#223-expenses-tab).

 #### 4.3.2 Edit Expense: `edit`